 “I see,” said the elder, absentmindedly kneading the colourful beads around her neck.
 “I see.
 Follow me.”

 Everyone began to follow her inside the cave, but she turned back and stopped them.
 “Not you, Telk.
-You and your men are still to guard this place.”
+You and your men are still guarding this place.”

 Telk’s face reddened, but he complied.
 With a look to his men, they turned and scattered to their posts.

 Elder Ro turned to the other men accompanying Kothar and Ethan.
-“All of you, go find a place to rest, and a meal to eat.
-Kothar and Ethan, please follow me.”
+“All of you, go find a place to rest, and a meal to eat.”
+She turned to Kothar and Ethan, “…and you two, follow me.”

 [Commander] Talius was currently reviewing a scout’s report of the battle’s aftermath.

 He sat back in his seat and rubbed his bloodshot eyes.
 Damn it all!
 After their last stand on the plains, many groups of the enemy had escaped and retreated into the Krashi mountains to the north.
 How troublesome.
 Now it would take months to completely route them out if it was at all possible.
 This campaign’s progress was basically destined to grind to a halt.
 Moreover, they would have the high ground, and the free port of the city-state of Grania at their backs to resupply.

 The Empire couldn’t move troops behind the mountains and surround them for this very reason.
 He’d cautioned his [General] against this in their last strategy meeting not more than three hours ago.
 As if this was not enough, there were other problems, like the heavy losses at the battle for the plains.